Teikichi Hori: 1920s–1930s

 Japanese militarism increased in the 1930s and the Fleet Faction gradually gained the upper hand.
-Hori became the commander of the Third Squadron and later the First Squadron.
+Hori became the commander of the Third Squadron and later the First Squadron and was quite active leading a squadron of cruisers in the January 28 incident.
+He strictly instructed his crews to follow international law and to be careful to not inflict civilian casualties, for which he came under criticism from the fleet faction for his "cowardice."
 He was promoted to Vice Admiral in 1933 and once again served in the Navy General Staff.
 In 1934, militarists of the Fleet Faction headed by Prince Fushimi Hiroyasu and Sankichi Takahashi, gained supremacy over Navy Minister Mineo Ōsumi.
 That same year Hori and other Treaty Faction opposition leaders were silenced or forced to retire in the Ōsumi purge.
 Hori was transferred into the reserve, which effectively ended his Naval career.
 Upon hearing the news of Hori's purge Yamamoto was indignant, and said, "A squadron of cruisers or Teikichi Hori, which do you think is more important?
 The Navy is foolish for this affair."
 (Japan's heavy cruiser tonnage allowed by the London Naval Treaty was, when compared to the hoped tonnage, less by that of around one cruiser squadron.)
 As the right-wing and militaristic hardliners cemented their influence in the Navy, Yamamoto considered retiring, however, Hori convinced him to stay.
 In January 1936, the government announced it would withdraw from the London Naval Treaty, and Japan would enter into a naval arms race with the western powers that would lead to the Pacific War.
 Shigetarō Shimada, the wartime Minister of the Navy in Hideki Tojo's cabinet and one of Hori's naval academy classmates, would later claim that, "If Hori was the Navy Minister before the start of the war, he could have dealt with the situation more appropriately."